Qingtao-Cao/obix/CODING_GUIDELINES.md

 	syntax on
 ```

-In particular, enabling "c_space_errors" option helps to highlight any white space errors.
+In particular, enabling `c_space_errors` option helps to highlight any white space errors.